zsotroav/FNTManager/spec_fnt.md

 - `<L-CHAR>` records the length of the `<CHAR>` data block
 - `<CHAR>` contains the encoded character's ASCII/Unicode representation
 - `<WIDTH>` is the width of this particular Symbol
-  - The Height is defined globally for the file, but width may be different for every symbol in the file.
+  - The Height is defined globally for the file, but the width may differ for every symbol in the file.
 - `<DATA>` Encodes the pixel font in a binary format